Need to learn how to better price your plumbing jobs? This article is for you! We go through 5 easy steps to better price your plumbing jobs!

-- Sump pump installation: sump pumps 2 move water away from a building foundation and can cost $1,000 to $3,000, not including the sump pump.
-A sump pump costs $100 to $400 on average.
+- Sump pump installation: sump pumps to move water away from a building foundation can cost $1,000 to $3,000, not including the sump pump.
+An average cost of a sump pump is $100 to $400.

-- Water heater installation: a water heater must be properly installed therefore you must hire a licensed plumber for safety reasons.
-As such, a professional water heater installation can cost around $800 to $1,500, just for the labor.
-A water heater itself ranges from $500 to $1,500 for an electric water heater or a gas water heater costs between $300 to $800.
+- Water heater installation: to avoid an explosion or water damage, a water heater must be properly installed.
+Therefore, you must hire a licensed plumber for safety reasons.
+A professional water heater installation can cost around $800 to $1,500, just for the labor.
+A water heater itself ranges from $500 to $1,500 for an electric water heater, or a gas water heater costs between $300 to $800.

-Basic materials, fixtures and so on are simple factors to include in a plumbing estimate, however your client probably hasn’t consider the expenses we outline below.
-In addition, plumbers also forget about the added expenses but forgetting these in an estimate, can cost you big time, especially as your client may not want to cover the additional expense.
-So cover all your bases and remember these additional expenses:
+Basic materials, fixtures, and so on are simple factors to include in a plumbing estimate.
+However, your client probably hasn’t considered the expenses we’ve outlined below.
+If your clients expect to pay one amount and are presented with an even pricier amount at a later date, they won’t be very happy about it.
+Sometimes forgetting these in an estimate can even cost you big time because your client may decide they can’t afford to cover the additional expense.
+So cover all your bases and remember these additional expenses.

-You may be responsible for disposing of garbage if there is no on-site dumpster and haul-away.
+You may be responsible for disposing garbage if there’s no on-site dumpster and haul-away.

 When working in older homes, you typically find old, galvanized metal piping.
-So when you’re working a job and you need to update with PVC, make sure you’re prepared to recommend that change to the client, but ensure you price out materials and calculate additional labor expense beforehand.
+So when you’re working a job, and you need to update with PVC, make sure you’ve prepared to recommend that change to the client, but ensure you price out materials and calculate additional labor costs beforehand.

 - Before drilling or cutting, X-ray floors or walls.